Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Limitations and Conclusion

 \section{Limitations and Conclusion}

-While GAPE and its variants is able to compete with other PEs on certain graph and node-level tasks, one limitation is its struggle to surpass them on datasets like CSL, ZINC, and CYCLES without the need for $m > 1$.
-Each of these datasets involve highly symmetrical structures like cycles or rings of atoms, which suggests that improvements on GAPE should seek to capitalize on increasing $m$ thereby enriching $\alpha$ in order to distinguish nodes in these structures.
-Further work also needs to be done in encouraging GAPE to retain performance on other, less symmetrical datasets.
-As it stands, it seems doubtful that GAPE with $m = 1$ should be more powerful than the 1-WL test.
+While GAPE and its variants are competitive on certain datasets, they struggle to outperform the other PEs on datasets like CSL, CYCLES, and CYCLES-V without setting $m > 1$.
+Further, even with $m > 1$, GAPE's performance worsens on other datasets.
+Improvements on GAPE should seek to improve performance on data involving highly symmetrical structures like cycles, and more work needs to be done to ensure GAPE is able to retain performance even as $m$ increases.
+As it stands, it seems doubtful that a transformer equipped with GAPE with $m = 1$ should be more powerful than the 1-WL test, and there is no single variant of GAPE that results in better performance overall.

-Another limitation of GAPE is the computational difficulty of solving for the PE matrix.
+Another limitation of GAPE is the computational difficulty of solving for $\forward$.
 Using the ``vec trick'' allows us to learn $\mu$ and $\alpha$, but runs far too slow and consumes too much memory.
-We run out of memory when testing PATTERN with a batch size of 26 and $k=32$, and shrinking the batch size to 18 and number of states to $k=10$ results in a single epoch taking over an 1.25 hours, making learning $\mu$ and $\alpha$ impractical.
-Using the Bartels-Stewart algorithm on the other hand is much more efficient, but $\mu$ and $\alpha$ must be randomly initialized, giving up possible performance gains and stability.
-We leave these limitations to future work.
+We run out of memory when testing PATTERN with a batch size of 26 and $k=32$, and shrinking the batch size to 18 and number of states to $k=10$ results in a single epoch taking over an 1.25 hours, making learning $\mu$ and $\alpha$ impractical with this method.
+Keeping $\mu$ and $\alpha$ random means giving up possible performance gains and stability.
+We leave alleviating limitations to future work.

-To sum up, GAPE provides a more theoretically satisfying framework for understanding graph PEs.
-It is a generalization of the original sinusoidal encodings as well as personalized PageRank and RW.
-Further, it is a generalization of LAPE under certain assumptions and is able to simulate LAPE.
-With this, GAPE can be seen as tying together the spatial and spectral frameworks of graph PEs under the umbrella of graph automata, all the while providing a distributed representation, which many of the tested PEs do not provide.
+To sum up, GAPE provides a more theoretically principled framework for developing graph PEs.
+It is a generalization of the original sinusoidal encodings on strings, and it has connections with personalized PageRank and LAPE under certain modifications.
+With this, GAPE can be seen as a step towards bridging the spatial and spectral frameworks of graph PEs under graph automata.